 Stakeholder clients demand is changing rapidly.
-The introduction of disruptive technology means firms must change the way they think and operate to keep up and avoid disintermediation.
+The introduction of disruptive technology means firms must embrace business agility, by changing the way they think and operate to keep up and avoid disintermediation.

 The proliferation of fintech startups, digital assets and data opportunities are increasingly grabbing FI’s attention.
 The banking industry is maturing in its appreciation and adoption of the potential of technology and the efficiencies and changes in business models that it enables.